huggingface/huggingface_hub/docs/hub/searching-the-hub.md

 >>> dataset_args = DatasetSearchArguments()
 ```

-These are nested namespace objects that have **every single option** available on the Hub, with tab-completion, that will return what should be passed to `filter`.
+These are nested namespace objects that have **every single option** available on the Hub and that will return what should be passed to `filter`.
+The best of all is: it has tab completion 🎊 .

 Let's pose a problem that would be complicated to solve without access to this information:
 > I want to search the Hub for all PyTorch models that can do Text Classification, and trained on the `glue` dataset